Lyndhurst (mansion): History

-Gould purchased the property in 1880 to use as a country house, shortened its name to "Lyndhurst" and occupied it until his death in 1892.
+Gould purchased the property in 1880 to use as a country house.
+He shortened its name to "Lyndhurst", which he sometimes spelled "Lindhurst", and occupied it until his death in 1892.
 In 1961, Gould's daughter Anna Gould donated it to the National Trust for Historic Preservation.
 The house is now open to the public.

 Architecture

 Lyndhurst's rooms are strongly Gothic in character.
 Hallways are narrow, windows small and sharply arched, and ceilings are fantastically peaked, vaulted, and ornamented.
 The effect is at once gloomy, somber, and highly romantic; the large, double-height art gallery provides a contrast of light and space.

 The house sits within a landscape park, designed in the English naturalistic style by Ferdinand Mangold, whom Merritt hired.
 Mangold drained the surrounding swamps, created lawns, planted specimen trees, and built a conservatory.
 The park is an outstanding example of 19th-century landscape design with a curving entrance drive that reveals "surprise" views of rolling lawns accented with shrubs and specimen trees.
 The 390 ft onion-domed, iron-framed, glass conservatory was one of the largest privately owned greenhouses in the United States when constructed.